Even if you don't have your own wheels, it might be a good idea to have your own auto insurance.

-Non-owner car insurance protects you in case you cause an accident in a car you borrow or rent and end up on the financial hook for the damage and injuries other people suffer.
+Non-owner car insurance protects you in case you cause an accident in a car you borrow or rent (if your particular policy covers rentals, not all do) and end up on the financial hook for the damage and injuries other people suffer.

 Although not heavily advertised, non-owner policies are available from a variety of insurers and provide important protection as well as proof of financial responsibility.
 Just as with standard insurance, you should compare car insurance quotes to be sure you get the best car insurance rates.

 As the name implies, a non-owner policy is not for you if you own a car, and generally you're excluded from purchasing one if you have regular access to a vehicle.
 If someone regularly furnishes a vehicle for you, you should be a listed driver on that car owner's policy.
 In addition, the vehicles you rent or borrow should be for personal use only.

 Here are five must-know facts before you buy:

 A non-owner policy provides liability insurance, although some insurance companies may also offer personal injury protection, medical payments and/or uninsured/underinsured motorist bodily injury coverage.

 Liability insurance pays for the damage and injuries you cause others.
 Without liability insurance, you could be left without the financial means to pay if you’re found at fault for an auto accident.

 Some insurers offer non-owner policies that extend coverage to rental cars.
 If your intention is to buy a non-owner insurance to cover you when you rent vehicles, you need to check with the insurance company you’re purchasing from to make certain its policy will.

 Keep in mind that rental car companies usually are required, by law, to provide the state minimum liability coverage for its cars.
 Excess liability insurance that allows you to raise your liability limits is available through rental car companies and runs about $7 to $14 a day.